roalyr/CustomKeyboardEngine/README.md

 # New7rowKB
 ![layout](doc/img_main.png)

-- Privacy-friendly (no data collection, no taps indication).
+- Privacy-friendly (no data collection, no taps indication, no key logging).
-- Coding-oriented (all the symbols and necessary keys up front).
+- Coding-oriented (all the symbols and necessary keys up front in default layout).
 - Uses `sendKeyEvent()` to simulate physical keyboard as close as possible.
 - Suitable for any screen, has floating mode (like Gboard).
+- Keyboard layouts are described in .json format, with user-friendly attributes.

 ## Screenshots
 ![floating mode portrait](doc/screen_floating.png)